 Dark money groups who are literally pouring rivers of virtually untraceable outside funding intended to change the outcome of local elections for candidates who will do their bidding.
-Just take a look at what’s happened with the Hanover Board of Supervisors where the AFP backed Tea Party has taken over the counties levers of power, to Henrico County where Republicans are fighting to maintain their slim majority.
+Look at what’s happened with the Hanover Board of Supervisors where the AFP backed Tea Party has taken over the counties levers of power, and Henrico County where Republicans are fighting to maintain their slim majority.

 Of particular concern for all citizens in Louisa County is what has been happening with School Boards around the country.
-This 2015 piece from the Washington Post, along with their follow up piece this year about how School Board races in Colorado are funded, is a real eye opener.
+This 2015 piece from the Washington Post, along with their follow up piece this year how School Board races in Colorado are funded is a real eye opener.